rubymonsters/ruby-for-beginners/source/07-variables.md

 although in Ruby there are different kinds of variables (you will get to know another one in a couple chapters).

+We'll discuss this concept quickly because you already need to know it in the next chapter, and the respective exercises.

+Let's jump right in:

 In Ruby you can assign a name to something (an object) by using the so called assignment operator `=`.
 Like so: